 Visiting Castles In The Loire Valley

-There are 42 castles spread out across the Loire Valley region, and they make up one of France’s most popular tourist attractions.
+There are 42 major castles spread out across the Loire Valley region, and they make up one of France’s most popular tourist attractions.
+There are many castles to choose from, each with different attributes.
 Many of them are open to tourists, and are perfect for a day trip or a multi-day excursion through the region.

 Château de Chambord